Springs At Tecolote Tunnel

 The spring's name references a tunnel in the region's mining or irrigation history.
 Despite its California administrative designation, the location places it clearly in Oregon, representing either a historical boundary confusion or archival filing error.
 The geothermal activity reflects the Basin and Range province's extensive heat flow.

-Is Springs At Tecolote Tunnel worth visiting?
+Springs Near Springs At Tecolote Tunnel